Romans 10

 or who will descend into the abyss?
 This is to raise Christ from the dead.

 Paraphrase: Nor do we obtain righteousness by digging down into the depths of the earth as if we were seeking to find some hidden treasure.
-No, this kind of effort is not what God’s grace covenant requires of us.
+No, this kind of effort is not what God’s new covenant of grace requires of us.
 If such effort were required and possible, then again we ask for what purpose did Jesus die for our sin and rise again for our justification?
 (Romans 4:25)

 Comments:

-Rom 10:8
+Romans 10:8

 ἀλλὰ τί λέγει; Ἐγγύς σου τὸ ῥῆμά ἐστιν, ἐν τῷ στόματί σου καὶ ἐν τῇ καρδίᾳ σου, τοῦτ’ ἔστιν τὸ ῥῆμα τῆς πίστεως ὃ κηρύσσομεν.